 Understanding the Characteristics of Cash Flow

-Cash flow can be a positive figure (you made money) or a negative one when you invest in real estate.
-If you’ve paid all cash for the property, the chances are overwhelming that you’ll have a positive cash flow.
+Cash flow can be a positive figure — you made money — or a negative one when you invest in real estate.
+If you’ve paid all cash for the property, the chances are that you’ll have a positive cash flow.
 If you have a high mortgage, it’s likely you’ll have a negative cash flow.

 Negative cash flow certainly isn’t desirable, but it’s not necessarily a losing situation if you can afford to pay for it.
 Keep in mind, your tenant is paying down the mortgage, and that’s just deferred profit.
 What you may not be pocketing each month may be building up like a savings account in the property.

 Rental properties offer many tax advantages.
 Depreciation for rental property is one of the best remaining tax advantages available to you.
-Even though a property will typically appreciate, you can treat it as if it’s wearing out and going down in value(depreciating).
+Even though a property will typically appreciate, you can treat it as if it’s wearing out and going down in value, which is known as depreciation.
 Depreciation amounts can be used to reduce your taxes.

-Here’s a question…do you keep a rental perpetually or sell it down the road and cash out the equity?
+Here’s a question: do you keep a rental perpetually or sell it down the road and cash out the equity?
 That is a question you will ultimately have to answer.
-Keeping it provides a perpetual recurring income – one that can carry over as a legacy to your children.
-But, you don’t gain anything from the equity buildup until you sell.
-If you are willing to forego the monthly residual income, you can sell a few years down the road, and possibly gain a windfall from the sale.
+Keeping it provides a perpetual recurring income, one that can carry over as a legacy to your children.
+However, you don’t gain anything from the equity buildup until you sell.
+If you are willing to forego the monthly residual income, you can sell a few years down the road and possibly gain a windfall from the sale.

 In every state, there are legal procedures for handling delinquent tenants.
-You’ll be able to use a specified series of late notices and remedies that may unfortunately (if the tenant doesn’t pay), lead up to eviction.
+You’ll be able to use a specified series of late notices and remedies that may, unfortunately — if the tenant doesn’t pay — lead up to eviction.
 Don’t be timid in using them.
-Too many newbie landlords try to be the good guy only to find their tenant gets 2 or 3 months behind in rent, with very little likelihood of ever collecting it.
+Too many newbie landlords try to be the good guy only to find their tenant gets two or three months behind in rent, with very little likelihood of ever collecting it.
 Use the legal processes available to you to stay on top of rent payment.

 You may have a tenant who regularly pays rent, but who is still problematic.
-Perhaps they are destructive to your property, disturb neighbors, or regularly violate lease terms, ordinances, or local laws.
-Just like with rent, there are legal procedures in your area you can employ to either curtail the problems or if need be remove the tenants.
+Perhaps they are destructive to your property, disturb neighbors or regularly violate lease terms, homeowners’ association guidelines or local or state ordinances.
+Just like with rent, there are legal procedures in your area you can employ to either curtail the problems or, if need be, remove the tenants.
 Don’t be afraid to use those laws.

 To avoid this problem, make sure you have solid tenant screening software in place.
 You can read our buyer’s guide on the best tenant screening software services for the best providers.
 Choose the one that best suits your needs.

-Despite your best efforts, your property manager may not live up to your expectations or they may suddenly get inattentive to your property.
-Confront them about their responsibility for diligence and care of your property.
-If they don’t conform, it’s time to fire them and engage another manager.
+Despite your best efforts, your property manager may not live up to your expectations, or he or she may suddenly get inattentive to your property.
+Confront the manager about his or her responsibility for diligence and care of your property.
+If the manager doesn’t conform, it’s time to fire that person and engage another manager.
 Poor management can be as costly as bad tenants, so get on top of any deficiency quickly.

 There may come a time when you face a major event such as a weather incident or the breakdown of a major system at the property.
-Examples include fire, flood, or something like a roof in need of undeniable replacement.
-Such things can be financially catastrophic if you are not adequately protected.
+Examples include fire, flood or something like a roof in need of undeniable replacement.
+Such things can be financially catastrophic if you are not protected adequately.
 Two items will safeguard you under such circumstances: good insurance and your reserve fund.

 The Bottom Line

-Buy and hold investing offers multiple financial benefits, including the potential for ongoing income.
-To be successful, you want to always pick good properties, in good neighborhoods, which make financial sense.
-Whether you choose to manage those properties yourself or employ the services of a professional property manager, you must be prepared for the ongoing responsibility of ownership and oversight.
+Buy-and-hold investing offers multiple financial benefits, including the potential for ongoing income.
+To have a successful buy-and-hold real estate strategy, you want to choose the right properties in good neighborhoods Whether you choose to manage those properties yourself or employ the services of a professional property manager, you must be prepared for the ongoing responsibility of ownership and oversight.